genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 **Display message on run form:**

 You can display a message at the top of the run form.
-It can be used to add extra informations for user, or for prevent him for problem or for a maintenance on your instance.
+It can be used to add extra information for user, or for prevent him for problem or for a maintenance on your instance.

     dgenies inforun -m "message to display" -t [warn, critical, info, success]